 The University of Wisconsin-Madison takes academic misconduct allegations very seriously.
 If an instructor suspects a student has engaged in academic misconduct, then the instructor will contact the student and ask him/her to explain their work.

 If the instructor still believes academic misconduct occurred after meeting with the student, he/she will determine the consequences, known as sanctions.
 One or multiple sanctions may be imposed.

 Types of sanctions include an oral reprimand up to expulsion.
 If the sanction affects any grade, the student will then be notified in writing, typically by email, of the instructor’s decision.

 The Office of Student Conduct & Community Standards (OSCCS) is also informed and will contact the student about his/her rights and any additional sanctions.
-In most cases, OSCCS will require a student to complete an online tutorial on academic integrity, known as the RAISE program.

 Repeated acts of academic misconduct or extreme circumstances may result in more serious actions such as probation, suspension, or expulsion.
 A detailed flowchart outlining the process can be found here.

 Academic misconduct is governed by state law, UWS Chapter 14 (PDF)